-Ferrets are true carnivores, and need a high protein, high fat diet which most dog and cat foods cannot provide.
+Diet: Ferrets are true carnivores, and need a high protein (35 - 40%), high fat (>20%) diet which most dog and cat foods cannot provide.
 It is therefore best to feed a dry complete ferret food.
 Dry food (based on animal not plant protein) will help reduce the build up of plaque and dental disease.
+Grain free diets are detrimental to health and should not be fed.
 Water should always be freely available and changed daily.